js-elictes/RSI-MolKit-Extractor/README.md

 **RSI MolKit Extractor** is a simple tool to extract geometries and thermodynamic data from Gaussian `.log` files, designed to quickly produce clean outputs for publications or analysis, including Excel summaries, Word documents, or `.xyz` structure files.

-🔗 For instant web visualization of XYZ files, use my [MíšaXYZ Viewer](https://js-elictes.github.io/MisaXYZ/)
+🔗 For instant web visualization of XYZ files, use the [RSI MolKit Viewer](https://js-elictes.github.io/MisaXYZ/)

 ## 📦 Installation